CocoCraft-Minecraft-Server/.github/README.md

 ---
 <h2 align="center">ℹ️ About</h2>

-**Official CocoCraft GitHub Organization.**
+**Official CocoCraft Github**.

-Built on our popular Minecraft server **CocoCraft (Towny)**.
-Here you’ll find a behind-the-scenes look at how our bots, workflows, and tools keep the community alive—powering economy, verification, and support.
+Here we design, document, and maintain the bots and tools that keep the community thriving—verification, moderation, tickets, economy, and live server status.

-We’re not perfect, but we iterate fast and **always aim for success**.
+Our goal is a smooth, low-latency **Discord ↔ Minecraft** experience.
+We iterate quickly, learn in public, and keep reliability and security front and center.

-This space blends a public showcase (docs, screenshots) with internal work (roadmaps, ideas, experiments), while keeping **production code private** for security.
+Public repositories serve as a showcase (docs, screenshots, roadmaps), while **production code remains private**.

+**Maintainers:** Cheese & Moonky

 ---